Call4Cloud | MMP-C | Autopilot | Device Preparation

 Luckily you will get a very nice log file, which I didn’t expect to be good…

-As I was telling you with the upgrade – option, upgrading teams is difficult.
-It’s not Winget that is causing the problem but it’s the Teams installer.
+As I told you about the upgrade option, upgrading Teams is difficult.
+It’s not Winget that is causing the problem; it’s the Teams installer.

 Luckily I have some experience with Teams installers so I got you covered!